Temps and termites are on the rise. Schedule your free inspection today.

 Why do scorpions sting?

-Scorpions do not want to sting people.
-They are looking to sting prey, but even then, they may not deliver venom via their stinger.
-Scorpions only have a finite amount of venom within their system and they choose to prefer to use it for specific purposes.
+Scorpions sting as a defense mechanism.
+They only have a limited amount of venom within their system.
 If their prey is small enough, they can use their claws to grab it and tear it apart to eat it.
 However, to paralyze larger prey, they will lunge their tail forward and sting their prey to immobilize it and then eat it.

-The best bet to deal with scorpion stings is not to get stung at all.
 Scorpions want to avoid people as much as possible, but sometimes they end up inside homes and crawling along walls outside homes, too.
-Making sure the house is sealed up and there is no way for scorpions to crawl inside is the best way to avoid being stung in your home.
-Checking clothing and shoes before putting them on in scorpion heavy areas is important, too.
+Ensuring the house is sealed up and there is no way for scorpions to crawl inside can help prevent scorpion infestations and is the best way to avoid being stung in your home.
+Checking clothing and shoes before putting them on in scorpion-heavy areas is important, too.
+Learn more about how to get rid of scorpions.

-Of course, Western Exterminator is the local expert in scorpion removal, prevention and treatments.
-If you have been seeing scorpions around your home or on your property, don't risk being stung, contact your local Western Exterminator office today!
+Western Exterminator is the local expert in scorpion removal, prevention, and treatment.
+If you have been seeing scorpions around your home or on your property, don't risk being stung.
+Professional scorpion control can help eliminate scorpions and prevent them from entering your home.

 Scorpion sting symptoms

 If you are stung by a scorpion, you will most likely feel the sting.
-It is very similar to that of a bee sting and will be an intense sharp pain.
-After that, some of the symptoms of a scorpion sting include:
+It is very similar to a bee sting and may feel like an intense, sharp pain.
+Scorpion sting symptoms may include:

 • Intense pain around the sting site

-• Tingling or a numbness centered around the sting site
+• Tingling or numbness centered around the sting site

 • Swelling around the spot where you were stung